SummerSlam (2022): SmackDown

 On the following episode of SmackDown, Ronda Rousey was suspended for her actions at SummerSlam.
 Later that night, Shayna Baszler won a gauntlet match to become the number one contender for Liv Morgan's SmackDown Women's Championship at Clash at the Castle, where Morgan retained.
 After Rousey's suspension was lifted, she won a fatal five-way elimination match on the September 9 episode to earn a rematch against Morgan for the SmackDown Women's Championship at Extreme Rules.
 The following week, Morgan decided that she wanted to defend the title against Rousey in an Extreme Rules match, and Rousey accepted.

+Also, Drew McIntyre and Roman Reigns had their match for the Undisputed WWE Universal Championship at Clash at the Castle, where Reigns retained after interference from Solo Sikoa, who joined The Bloodline shortly afterwards.